Heisath/wdmc2-kernel/README.md

 		- `--rootfs` to select rootfs creation:
     		- `--release {debianrelease}` to select the debian release to use as rootfs
 			- `--changes` to pause and wait for changes in the rootfs before unmounting and packaging (this allows you to do customization)
         	- `--initramfs` to create new initramfs in rootfs
     		- `--root-pw {rootpw}` to select root pw for new rootfs
 	    	- `--hostname {host}` to select hostname for new rootfs
             - `--zram` to enable logging and swap via ZRAM
             - `--boot {usb/hdd}` to select fstab to use (either for booting from usb or hdd)
 	- if a parameters is not given, the default value is used or the user is prompted
-	- if building a rootfs build.sh will include the tweaks from ./tweaks/  You can adjust fstab and various other stuff there
+	- if building a rootfs build.sh will include the tweaks from ./tweaks/  You can adjust fstab and various other stuff there, files will be copied straight to rootfs
 	- Depending on the selected actions the script will:
 		- for the kernel:
 			- git clone and checkout the kernel